hkust-nlp/RL-Verifier-Pitfalls/README.md

 ## 🚩 Main Takeaways
-Our study reveals critical limitations in both rule-based and model-based verifiers for RL in mathematical reasoning:
+Our study reveals unique challenges in both rule-based and model-based verifiers for RL in mathematical reasoning:

 * Rule-based verifiers achieve near-perfect precision but suffer from low recall.
 They fail to recognize mathematically correct answers expressed in varied formats — causing false negatives that hinder policy learning, especially when verifying advance models like R1-Distilled-Qwen.